Do you have enough money to retire?

 • Can afford high-quality appliances, good-quality clothes and lots of household items

-Important things to consider about AFSA and Super Consumer figures
+Important things to consider about these targets

-It's crucial to acknowledge that retirement planning is a highly individualised process, and everyone's financial situation and lifestyle goals are unique.
+Retirement planning is a highly individualised process, and everyone's financial situation and lifestyle goals are unique.
 While the ASFA Retirement Standard (AFSA) and Super Consumer Australia findings provide valuable guidance, it's essential to remember that these figures should be used as estimates and not as strict rules.

 Why is saving for retirement important?